WereszczynskiGroup/supplemental-data-melo-viral-2025/analysis_scripts/README.md

 - AmberTools (versions 22 or later)
 - cpptraj
-- Python (MDAnalysis, NumPy, Pandas, scipy, os)
+- Python (MDAnalysis, NumPy, Pandas, scipy, os, pymbar)

 Instructions on how to use each script included in each directory